Our chief officers make up our strategic command team. Together,

 Deputy Chief Constable Adrian Hanstock

-British Transport Police in August 2014 and has been a chief police
+of BTP in August 2014 and has been a chief police officer

-officer since 2011.
-He is an experienced leader in the fields
+since 2011.
+He is an experienced leader in the fields of

 incident data integrity, risk management, organisational audit and